Efficiently Vectorized MCMC on Modern Accelerators: Related work

 \section{Related work}

-\textbf{FSMs in Machine Learning.} Previous work in machine learning has used the framework of FSMs to design image-based neural networks \citep{ardakani2020training} and Bayesian non-parametric time series models \citep{ruiz2018infinite}, as well as extract representations from Recurrent-Neural-Networks (RNNs) \citep{muvskardin2022learning, cechin2003state, tivno1998finite,zeng1993learning,koul2018learning,svete2023recurrent}.
-To our knowledge, our work is the first that use used FSMs as a framework to represent MCMC algorithms, and design novel implementations. \\
+\textbf{FSMs in Machine Learning.} Previous work in machine learning has used the framework of FSMs to design image-based neural networks \citep{ardakani2020training} and Bayesian nonparametric time series models \citep{ruiz2018infinite}, as well as extract representations from Recurrent-Neural-Networks (RNNs) \citep{muvskardin2022learning, cechin2003state, tivno1998finite,zeng1993learning,koul2018learning,svete2023recurrent}.
+To our knowledge, our work is the first that uses FSMs as a framework to represent MCMC algorithms, and design novel implementations.